Skip To Main Content

 75th Anniversary

-Parent involvement is a hallmark of Northbrook District 28 schools, and book fairs continue to this day as a valuable asset to students' learning experiences
+Parent involvement is a hallmark of Northbrook School District 28, and book fairs continue today as a valuable asset to students' learning experiences.

-Calisthenics like those being demonstrated in this 1960s Greenbriar Physical Education class were completed to improve strength and endurance.
-Jack LaLanne helped popularize the practice in the 1960s. --From the JFK Sixth Floor Museum
+Calisthenics, like those being demonstrated in this 1960s Greenbrier P.E. class, were performed to improve strength and endurance.
+Jack LaLanne helped popularize the practice in the 1960s.

 Part of the Greenbriar archives includes this photo of the school principal in 1963, though her name is not credited.

-In 1967, the Greenbriar Gremlin was adopted as the first mascot.
+In 1967, the Greenbriar Gremlin was adopted as the school's first mascot.
 A gremlin is considered a friendly spirit.
-It changed to a Greyhound around 1993.
+It changed to the greyhound in the early 1990s.

 History